-Fsystem, commandptr/len
+'Fsystem, commandptr/len'

-The value returned is -1 on error and the return status of the command otherwise.
-Only the exit status of the command is returned, which is extracted from the hosts system return value by calling WEXITSTATUS(retval).
-In case /bin/sh could not be executed, 127 is returned.
+If len is zero, the return value indicates whether a shell is available.
+A zero return value indicates a shell is not available.
+For non-zero len, the value returned is -1 on error and the return status of the command otherwise.
+Only the exit status of the command is returned, which is extracted from the host's system return value by calling WEXITSTATUS(retval).
+In case '/bin/sh' could not be executed, 127 is returned.